Skip to main content

 Substitute Ratio

-โญ Baking Powder (Best) 1 teaspoon per 1 cup of bread cubes
+Baking Powder Best 1 teaspoon per 1 cup of bread cubes Adds lightness and slight rise to the custard-soaked bread without altering flavor significantly.

 Detailed Guide: Each Yeast Substitute in Bread Pudding